 Another important limitation is that the levels of TYMS protein expression and activity were not examined.
-Although immunohistochemical analysis of TYMS protein expression is considered important, several studies have shown that TYMS protein expression is affected by several factors, like p53 mutation and other genes which proved to affect the final level of TYMS expression, like astrocyte elevated gene-1 (AEG-1) and enolase superfamily member 1 (ENOSF1) during the course of the disease[57-60].
+Although immunohistochemical analysis of TYMS protein expression is considered important, several studies have shown that TYMS protein expression is affected by several factors, like p53 mutation and other genes that have been shown to affect the final level of TYMS expression, including astrocyte elevated gene-1 (AEG-1) and enolase superfamily member 1 (ENOSF1) during the course of the disease[57-60].
 It has been reported that there is discordance in TYMS mRNA expression and TYMS protein levels between primary tumors and their metastasis[61-63].
-Furthermore, the binding of TYMS protein to its own mRNA, as well as the binding of TYMS to p53 mRNA causes translational repression, in an autoregulatory translational manner[64-66].
+Furthermore, the binding of TYMS protein to its own mRNA, as well as the binding of TYMS to p53 mRNA causes translational repression in an autoregulatory translational manner[64-66].
 Other significant prognostic and predictive markers such as NRAS, PIK3CA exon 20 and MMR/MSI were not included in this analysis[64-66].

-In conclusion, the group of TYMS polymorphisms 2RG/3RG, 2RG/LOH and 3RC/LOH and the absence of ins/LOH was associated with better prognosis in CRC patients treated with adjuvant chemotherapy while mBRAF was associated with increased risk of death.
+In conclusion, the group of TYMS polymorphisms 2RG/3RG, 2RG/LOH and 3RC/LOH and the absence of ins/LOH was associated with better prognosis in CRC patients treated with adjuvant chemotherapy, while mBRAF was associated with increased risk of death.
 Proof of concept, prospective studies are required to validate our findings.

 ARTICLE HIGHLIGHTS